Candas1/Hoverboard-Web-Serial-Control/README.md

 * Skipped Bytes
 * Errors

-In Ascii mode, commands can also be sent (not handled by hoverboard firmware but can be used with other devices)
+In Ascii mode, commands can also be sent (can be used with [debug protocol](https://github.com/EmanuelFeru/hoverboard-firmware-hack-FOC/wiki/Debug-Serial#debug-protocol) of FOC firmware)

 ### Chart
 This view let's you visualize a plot of received values: